The Impact of Sugar on Overall Health

 Sugar is a type of carbohydrate that provides our bodies with energy in the form of glucose.
 It is a crucial component of our diet and is found naturally in many foods such as fruits, vegetables, and dairy products.
 In addition to these natural sources, sugar is also added to a plethora of processed foods and beverages, which can significantly contribute to our daily sugar intake.
 While sugar is necessary for providing energy to our bodies, excessive consumption can have detrimental effects on our health.

-See also Maintaining Mental Health
+See also Mental Health and Work-Life Balance

 The Different Types of Sugar